 Make your link text descriptive but brief and meaningful.
 For example, use a phrase like "Read the report on climate change," linking "report on climate change" rather than using "click here."
 WebAIM offers helpful advice about hypertext links.

 Text browsers read one line at a time and may have trouble distinguishing between consecutive links on one line.

 Don’t Use Images or PDFs to Communicate Information

 For maximum effectiveness and ease of use, website content should be presented as text; PDFs should be used only when the document is intended to be downloaded and printed (for example, a form that requires signatures).
 Images must include ALT tags to describe the content to a text-based user.

 Label Forms Properly

 Create a consistent, predictable format for accessible web forms.
-The American Foundation for the Blind offers advice.
+The American Foundation for the Blind offers advice on designing accessible forms.